 What Is a Flex Room, And Is It a Must-Have for Buyers?

-To call it a trend is to underestimate the staying power of the flex room, now a mainstay in new home construction and on the wish-list of many home renovators.
+To call it a trend is to underestimate the flex room’s staying power.
+Although it gained popularity during the coronavirus pandemic, the flex room has since become a mainstay in new home construction and a top item on many home renovators’ wishlists.

 “Many people are rethinking their spaces.
 Flexible spaces are more critical today than pre-COVID.
 These spaces don’t have a specific use; they are multipurpose,” says Phil Kean, an architect and homebuilder based in Winter Park, Florida.